mrjung72/sql2excel-nodejs/USER_MANUAL.md

 - 📋 **SQL Query Formatting**: Preserve original SQL formatting with line breaks in Table of Contents
 - 🔧 **Input Validation**: Automatic whitespace trimming for file path inputs

+### What's New (v1.2.11)

+- Validation: Sheet names longer than 31 characters now trigger a warning (no failure).
+The warning also notes that Excel may truncate the sheet name.
+- TOC: Added an "Original Name" column to display the originally defined sheet name.
+Removed tooltip note; information is shown in the column.

 ## 🛠️ Installation and Setup

 ### 1. System Requirements